roboticist-tav/diego_documentation/docs/tasks/newton_loop.md

 ## Namespace

-We are going to use common names, so we need to set up a namespace...
+We are going to use common names, so we need to set up a namespace…

 ```Diego
 use_namespace(persian_chain_demo);